The perfect holiday island

 - Avoid supporting elephant trekking!
 These animals endure cruel training methods to make them submissive.
 Read more about why you shouldn’t ride elephants here.
 Instead, visit Lanta Animal Welfare.

 - Koh Lanta is very family-friendly and a great destination for families.
-The beaches are safe and the locals are warm and welcoming, making it easy to feel at ease when travelling with children.
+The beaches are calm and safe, the locals are warm and welcoming and many restaurants all over the island have small playgrounds alongside the tables.

-- The island is especially popular with Scandinavians – there’s even a Swedish school here.
+- The island is especially popular with Scandinavians – there are even two (!)
+Swedish schools.

 - The sun is strong.
 Remember your sun protection and stay in the shade during the hottest hours in the middle of the day.